How to Season Cast Iron

 Its durability makes cast iron cookware long-lasting, allowing it to remain in excellent condition as it gets handed down generation after generation.

-Cast iron is a versatile cookware, from stove-top, to oven, to campfire, to the barbecue grill or smoker.
+Cast iron is a versatile cookware, from stove-top, to oven, to barbecue grill or smoker, or campfire (in fact it's our 1 campfire cooking essential).

 Cast iron makes for such forgiving cookware.
 It can get a bit rusty but then the cast iron can be stripped down to bare metal, appearing like it had just been made in the foundry.